ncachanosky/website/content/slides/fmi/capital_theory/index.md

   * How **long** and **complex** a production process is
   * More *roundabout* processes are chosen *only if* the output value is at least equal to the extra roundaboutness
 * But... once a new technology is in place, production takes **less** time
-  * Similar to highways in a city
+  * Similar to a highway in a city
   * Is then the **period of production** *forward* or *backward* looking?
 </p></div>